 Accountability/Commitment – remind your buyer of what you’ve talked about during the show, and what you both have agreed to follow up on.

-Pre-Filled Order Forms— If you know what the buyer wants to order already, make sure that you prepare your order forms in advance, and send it along in this follow up.
+Pre-Filled Order Forms— If you know what the buyer wants to order already, make sure you prepare your order forms in advance, and send it along in this follow-up email.
 If you are using Brandboom, then this process is even easier for your buyers.
-You can start an order for them, prefilling their name, and address, along with your payment terms & shipping policies.
+You can start an order for them, prefilling their name, and address, along with your payment terms and shipping policies.
 Learn more about our order forms here.

 Limited Run – adding some urgency by hinting at whether a popular item will sell out quickly is a good way to get buyers to act.

 Social Proof— if you have a strong following on Instagram or other social media channels, make sure to add some social proof attached to your signature.
 Buyers are just like us, they trust brands that we all love and have a connection with!